Norman Parke: BAMMA

 On 24 February 2017, Parke made his debut for the BAMMA organization.
-He faced Paul Redmond at BAMMA 28 and won the fight by majority decision.
+He faced Paul Redmond at BAMMA 28 for the vacant BAMMA Lightweight championship.
+Parke went on to win the fight by majority decision, but was not eligible to claim the championship due to a weight miss.

 KSW

-Parke signed with Polish promotion KSW and made his debut at KSW 39: Colosseum on May 27, 2017, for the KSW Lightweight Championship against champion Mateusz Gamrot.
+Parke signed with Polish promotion KSW and made his debut at KSW 39: Colosseum on 27 May 2017 for the KSW Lightweight Championship against champion Mateusz Gamrot.
 He lost the bout via unanimous decision.

-Parke rematched Mateusz Gamrot at KSW 40: Dublin on October 22, 2017.
-After the bout was stopped due to eye pokes that left Parke unable to continue, Parke shoved Gamrot's cornerman,Borys Mankowski, which resulted in Marcin Bilman, another professional fighter who was in the champion's corner, responded by landing a punch on Parke.
+Parke rematched Mateusz Gamrot at KSW 40: Dublin on 22 October 2017.
+After the bout was stopped due to eye pokes that left Parke unable to continue, Parke shoved Gamrot's cornerman, Borys Mankowski, which resulted in Marcin Bilman, another professional fighter who was in the champion's corner, responded by landing a punch on Parke.
 Gamrot was subsequently fined 30% of his purse and Bilman has been handed a two-year ban from KSW events.

 After a few bouts in the KSW and Brave CF, it was announced on 14 July 2018 that Parke had signed a multi-fight contract with Bellator.
 Despite the contract with Bellator, Parke faced former KSW Welterweight Champion Borys Mankowski at KSW 47 on 23 March 2019 and won the bout via unanimous decision.
+Both fighters were awarded the Fight of the Night bonus award.

 After defeating the former KSW Featherweight Champion Artur Sowiński via unanimous decision at KSW 49: Soldić vs. Kaszubowski, Parke was expected to face Marian Ziółkowski for the interim KSW Lightweight Championship at KSW 50 on 14 September 2019.
 However, Ziółkowski was forced to withdraw from the bout due to an injury and was replaced by former KSW Featherweight Champion Marcin Wrzosek.
 Parke won the fight by split decision.

 Parke faced Mateusz Gamrot in a trilogy bout at KSW 53 on 11 July 2020.
 The bout was expected to be the Lightweight Championship unification bout, but Parke was unable to make weight thus the title is not on the line.
 Parke lost the fight via doctor stoppage in the third round.